hru952/CSC-899/README.md

 # CSC-899 : Personalized Resume Bullet Point Generator From Student Academic and Project Data
-<<Need to add all library installatins to be made.
 ## Introduction:
 This project automates the process of resume bullet point generation by extracting data from student’s Canvas account.<br />
 By integrating the ChatGPT API, it generates impactful bullet points for resume based on this data.<br />